An IRA lets you save for retirement without going through an employer, and it can lower your annual taxes

 |Contribution limit for 2022||$6,000 (also for 2021)||$20,500 ($19,500 for 2021)|

 |How you contribute||After-tax dollars, but with a tax deduction||Pre-tax dollars|

 |Investment options||Flexible||Limited by plan|

-You can open a Roth IRA at a bank or credit union, an asset-management company, or online brokerage.
+You can open a Roth IRA at many banks and credit unions, at an asset-management company, or through an online brokerage.